If you've ever used a free theme, you know that some are just flat out…

 You technically don’t need to wear headphones while recording a podcast, but I highly recommend it.

-There’s a few main reasons:
+There are a few main reasons:

 - You’ll hear yourself clearly, making it easier to maintain a consistent, ideal tone.